purs3lab/hss/project.md

 papers have poorly written related work sections.
 Identify what makes a good and bad related work section.

-When formatting your related work, use the provided [template]({% link files/relwork-template.tar.gz %}).
-Include your title and an abstract on the first page.
-Do not change the font size, margins, or any other formatting.

 To receive 40 of the 50 points, the related work must be at least two full columns of text (using the provided template) and contain at least 30